stcorp/pvml/README.rst

 This document contains installation instructions, and a brief user manual for the Processor Verification Management Layer (PVML).

-PVML is a minimal Management Layer as used within the ESA Ground Segment for executing data processors.
+PVML is an implementation of a Management Layer as used within the ESA Ground Segment for executing data processors.
 It supports the interface as defined by the Generic IPF Interface Guidelines (MMFI-GSEG-EOPG-TN-07-0003) as well as the more recent Earth Explorer specific Generic Processor ICD (ESA-EOPG-EEGS-ID-0083).
 Using the TaskTable files from a processor, a global PVML configuration file, and a PVML job configuration file, PVML is able to create a JobOrder file and run the task(s) of a processor.

 Additionally, PVML will verify the inputs and outputs to check for compliance with the applicable ICD.
-The aim is to assure that a processor will operate correctly within the ESA ground segment.
+The aim is to ensure that a processor will operate correctly within an ESA ground segment.